 Are there outdoor churches with a connection to MCCN?

-At least three:
+At least two:

 Additional Worship Resources